A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: Introduction

 It is worthy noting that our idea can be applied to the 3-D steady incompressible Euler equations without any essential changes.
 That is to say, we can employ the Bernoulli's law to get a new decomposition for the 3-D incompressible Euler system.
 A new conserved quantity and a system of new conservation laws can be derived as for the compressible case.
 As we will see, the steady incompressible Euler system is always a hyperbolic-elliptic coupled system.
 We can construct a smooth incompressible Euler flow adjacent to some special states in a rectangular cylinder, which will satisfy the prescribed incoming flow angles, the Bernoulli's function at the inlet and the end pressure at the exit.
 Our strategy can also be applied to the self-similar Euler equations, the steady Euler equations with damping, the steady Euler-Poisson equations and the steady Euler-Maxwell equations.

 The rest of the paper will be organized as follows.
 In the next section, we will present a new formulation for the compressible Euler equations and carry out a characteristic analysis to get an insight into the structure of the Euler system.
-The new conserved quantity and a system of new conservation laws will be derived in section \ref{EulerConserved}.
-A smooth subsonic flow in a rectangular cylinder is constructed in section \ref{Subsoniceuler} by employing the previous new formulation.
+We present our main results in section \ref{EulerConserved}, where a new conserved quantity and a system of new conservation laws will be derived.
+Then we employ this new formulation to construct a smooth subsonic flow in a rectangular cylinder in section \ref{Subsoniceuler}.
 In section \ref{IEulerConserved}, we apply the same idea to give a new formulation of the incompressible Euler system.
 Some detailed calculations will be given in the appendix (section \ref{appendix}).